 Skip Morrow first won international acclaim as a cartoonist with his best selling I HATE CATS BOOK series in 1980 that sold hundreds of thousands of copies worldwide.
 He has since published a over a dozen books, sold millions of greeting cards throughout North America and Australia, and has been commissioned by major corporations to apply his warped sense of humor to numerous advertising campaigns.
-He has lived in Wilmington, Vermont since 1974.
+He lived in Wilmington, Vermont from 1974 to 2019.

 Rutgers University, B.A.
 Communications 1974

-Contracted to Recycled Paper Greetings since 1984 to write and illustrate greeting cards Distributed throughout North America, Britain & Australia.
-Approximately 1500 designs published to date.
+Contracted to Recycled Paper Greetings from 1984 to 2005 to write and illustrate greeting cards distributed throughout North America, Britain & Australia.
+Approximately 1500 designs published.

 IBM, Coors, Contel, Nation's Business Magazine, Virgin Atlantic Airways, Modern Maturity Magazine, CBS, Hitachi, Frito-Lay, Duracell, Random House, Kurta Corporation, ROE Industries, Simon & Schuster, Saatchi & Saatchi, WVAY FM 100.7, Publicom, Korey Kay & Partners, Prentice-Hall, Video Review Magazine, Nordon Laboratories, NYNEX, Vermont Public Television (ETV), Meritor Credit Corporation, Prudential